phillippro/Agatha2.0/README.md

 >The second argument `0.1` is the oversampling parameter (ofac), ofac>1 is recommended although lower sampling rate is efficient for test.

->The third argument `data` is the directory where the data files are put.
+>The third argument `data` is the relative path where the data files are put.
 If the directory is where the agatha2.R file is located, use `.` instead.

 >The last arguments provide the data files to be analyzed.
 Agatha 2.0 only support analysis of one set per target and thus multiple data files would be treated independently.